virtual-labs/exp-adder-circuit-iiith/experiment/procedure.md

+1. Firstly learn everything from the 'Demo' section.
+2. Then, test your understanding about adder circuits in the 'Pretest' section.
-1. First, make a 1-bit half-adder circuit and test it with different inputs.
-You should also try giving time-varying waves as inputs and anlyze the change in the outputs.
-Read the manual page carefully to learn how this can be done.
+3. Then in the 'Practice' section in the task-1 "Half Adder", make a 1-bit half-adder circuit using logic gates and test it with different inputs.
+Read the manual page carefully to learn how that can be done.

-2. Next, design 1-bit full adder circuit and test it out similarly.
-Feel free to try other implementations of full-adder circuits.

-3. Save the full adder circuit.
-You can now load it as a block and connect them to make larger adders.

-4. Make a 4-bit adder by connecting four full adders.
-Study its output for different kinds of inputs.

-5. There is an import feature, which lets you construct building blocks.
-Click on import and then click on circuit board to see the imported block.
-For more details, refer import section in manual.
+4. Then, in the task-2 "Full Adder", implement a 1-bit full-adder circuit using logic gates and test it with different inputs.
+5. Then, in the task-3 "Ripple Adder", implement a 4-bit ripple carry adder circuit using full adders.
+6. Now, test your understanding of the experiment in the 'Posttest' section.